variety4me/niri_docs/docs/Configuration-Outputs.md

 This affects directional monitor actions like `focus-monitor-left`, and cursor movement.
 The cursor can only move between directly adjacent outputs.

-> [!NOTE]
+!!!
+NOTE
-> Output scale and rotation has to be taken into account for positioning: outputs are sized in logical, or scaled, pixels.
+    Output scale and rotation has to be taken into account for positioning: outputs are sized in logical, or scaled, pixels.
-> For example, a 3840×2160 output with scale 2.0 will have a logical size of 1920×1080, so to put another output directly adjacent to it on the right, set its x to 1920.
+    For example, a 3840×2160 output with scale 2.0 will have a logical size of 1920×1080, so to put another output directly adjacent to it on the right, set its x to 1920.
-> If the position is unset or results in an overlap, the output is instead placed automatically.
+    If the position is unset or results in an overlap, the output is instead placed automatically.

 ```kdl
 output "HDMI-A-1" {